19 comments

 There's people that recognize you're right.

-• hyperhello 8 months ago
+• hyperhello a year ago

 There is no such thing as religious grounds to refuse COVID shots.
 Religions are traditions and practices built up over a period of time, and COVID shots were brand new.
 They were within their rights to refuse to take those shots, but this could not possibly be a religious objection.

-• FireBeyond 8 months ago
+• FireBeyond a year ago

 The claim was around stem cell usage.